bennettsf/SongsProject/README.md

 # SongsProject
-## AD300 Songs Project demonstating the uses of
+## AD300 Songs Project demonstating the uses of:
 - Java GUI
 - Two-dimentional
 - Jagged and parallel arrays